wenke1020/arangodb/Documentation/Books/Manual/Deployment/Cluster/UsingTheStarter.md

     -v /var/run/docker.sock:/var/run/docker.sock arangodb/arangodb-starter:latest \
     --starter.address=172.17.0.1 --starter.join=172.17.0.1
 ```
-Run the above command on machines B & C.
+Run the above command on machines A, B & C.

 Once you start the other instances, it will continue like this: